Resume & Job Parser

 What is a resume/CV parser?

 A resume/CV parser is used within human resource software and on recruitment websites, job boards and portals to simplify and accelerate the application process.
 It does so by extracting and classifying thousands of attributes about the candidate and providing a foundation for the semantic searching of candidate data.
 The parser identifies hundreds of different kinds of information within a resume or CV and clearly tags each data point (for example: first name, last name, street address, city, educational degrees, employers, skills, etc.).
-The results may be outputted in HR-XML or JSON format.
+The results are output in JSON format.
 Sovren has been building this technology for over two decades.

 Aren’t all parsers the same?